Cervical biopsy

 Why do I need a cervical biopsy?

-Your cervical screening test has shown evidence of abnormal cells.
+Your cervical screening test (smear) has shown evidence of abnormal cells.
 It is important to remember that it is very unlikely that these changes are cancer.
-They can represent infection with the Human Papilloma virus (HPV) or can be pre-cancerous changes (CIN).
-Pre-cancerous changes left unmonitored or untreated over several years might become cancer in the future.
+The changes can be:

 What is a cervical biopsy?

-A cervical biopsy involves removing a small sample of tissue from the surface of your cervix.
+A cervical biopsy is the removal of a small sample of tissue from the surface of your cervix.
 The biopsy is about the size of a pencil-tip.

 The biopsy is diagnostic and not meant to be a treatment.